deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🐍  Hicl Tehtlar
+ 🐍  Ahonhe
 ----------------------------------

- A stocky, tan, forest-dwelling
+ A slender, tan, forest-dwelling
  basilisk with a nasty
  disposition and the ability to
  turn creatures to stone with his
  gaze.
 In the forest he is king
- and (weighing 320lbs) in the
+ and (weighing 240lbs) in the
  ring he is much to be feared.
  See how he rears his head, and
  rolls about his dreadful eyes,